-Fall of 2014 began with ideas of how my vision might unfold, where exploration and travels would take me, and how they would bring me home.
+That fall season began with ideas of how my vision might unfold, where exploration and travels would take me, and how they would bring me home.
 I had ideas, creative intentions, work to do and adventures to create.
 My path would unfold, but life provided something entirely different.

 Life manifested challenge and uncertainty.
 My path diverged from what I knew and became unforged.

 I faced daily challenges of doing the work to heal.
 I struggled with isolation, discomfort, and sustaining the intense focus needed to heal optimally.

 This long-term recovery stripped my life bare.
 Only the essentials mattered.
 It’s daunting to accept that I was still living my life.
 I hadn’t paused or taken a break.
 I wouldn’t “get back to it” later.
 Surgery, recovery, and discomfort were my life.
 It’s not lost time; it was worth the effort.
 Even though my world was narrow and limited for many years, it produced the opportunity for it to be boundless and unlimited now.

 Recovery and healing demand time and toil.
 Sometimes, the amount of each is out of our control, despite our best actions or desires.
 At other times, we can impact our healing in profound ways through diligent effort.
 Over and over, I painfully learned that lesson and each time became more resilient.

 I was forced to abruptly let go of my ideas of what my life was and might have been.

 I entered a different realm of society — being unwell and being cared for.
 I thank my family, especially my spouse and mother, for the years they dedicated to being my caregivers.

 I faced sadness, frustration, and fear during times of greater struggle.
 I worked hard at not wallowing or indulging in self-pity.
 Sometimes I did but tried not to dwell there.
 I shed layers of self and perception.

 I strived to find some opportunity in the obstacles I moved through.